September 10th, 2022

-A traditional Latin neighborhood, living in the Mission District will mean having more than just access to the best burritos in San Francisco.
-Named after the iconic 18th century Mission Dolores which is the oldest surviving structure in San Francisco, the Mission District is known for its authentic taco shops, hip local boutiques, lively nightclubs, and unique cocktail lounges.
+Living in the Mission District will mean having more than just access to the best burritos in San Francisco.
+Named after the iconic 18th-century Mission Dolores, the oldest surviving structure in San Francisco, the Mission District is known for its authentic taco shops, hip local boutiques, lively nightclubs, and unique cocktail lounges.

-This ever-evolving neighborhood has seen massive growth over the years as more families and young professionals are moving to the area due to the technology industry.
+This ever-evolving neighborhood has seen massive growth over the years as more families, and young professionals move to the area due to the technology industry.
 Surrounded by breathtaking murals and colorful streets, the street art alone should make you want to visit the Mission.
-While the neighborhood may not be known for its safety ratings and you probably do not want to be walking around alone at night, this neighborhood is full of culture and it should definitely be considered as a place to call home.
+While the neighborhood may not be known for its safety ratings, and you probably do not want to be walking around alone at night, this neighborhood is full of culture and should be considered a place to call home.

-- Dolores Park: Spanning for 16 acres this park sits on the edge of the Mission District and is known for its open green space, dog park, playground, soccer fields, tennis courts, and basketball courts.
+- Dolores Park: Spanning 16 acres, this park sits on the edge of the Mission District and is known for its open green space, dog park, playground, soccer fields, tennis courts, and basketball courts.

-- Bi-Rite Ice Cream: Only four minutes away from Dolores Park this ice cream shop is making homemade organic ice cream in unique and classic flavors.
+- Bi-Rite Ice Cream: Only four minutes from Dolores Park, this ice cream shop makes homemade organic ice cream in unique and classic flavors.
 Try seasonal flavors such as the peach cobbler or the blueberry crisp.

-Often called “Little Italy,” the neighborhood of North Beach is home to a large population of Italian Americans.
-Close to the Financial District and Chinatown, living in North Beach is a great option for residents who work downtown.
+Often called "Little Italy," the neighborhood of North Beach is home to a large population of Italian Americans.
+Living in North Beach is a great option for residents who work downtown close to the Financial District and Chinatown.
 Find authentic Italian pizzerias, trattorias, coffee shops, and gelato all over town.
 Also known as a nightlife district, find yourself surrounded by eccentric nightclubs and craft cocktail bars.

 Since this charming neighborhood is prized for its local history and Italian heritage, North Beach has risen to the top as one of the many popular tourist destinations in the city.
 Perfect for families, young couples, and retirees alike, living in North Beach means being surrounded by many open green spaces and parks as well as an abundance of things to do.
 In our opinion - North Beach is one of the best neighborhoods to call home in San Francisco, California.